From Understanding to Erasing: Towards Complete and Stable Video Object Removal: Related Work

-In recent years, diffusion-based methods~\cite{wu2024towards,zhang2024avid,zi2025cococo,kushwaha2026object,lee2025video,li2025diffueraser,bian2025videopainter,miao2025rose,jiang2025vace} have become mainstream due to their superior ability to capture complex data distributions and their more stable performance.
+Recently, diffusion-based methods~\cite{wu2024towards,zhang2024avid,zi2025cococo,kushwaha2026object,lee2025video,li2025diffueraser,bian2025videopainter,miao2025rose,zi2025minimax,jiang2025vace,samuel2025omnimattezero,lee2025generative,fu2026effecterase,wu2026yose,chen2026generaser,chen2026draft} have become mainstream due to their superior ability to capture complex data distributions and their more stable performance.
 Among these, DiffuEraser~\cite{li2025diffueraser} adapts image inpainting model BrushNet~\cite{ju2024brushnet} for video inpainting through a two-stage training strategy.
 MiniMax-Remover~\cite{zi2025minimax} introduces a two-stage diffusion-based video object removal framework that eliminates textual conditioning and employs minimax distillation to achieve high-quality removal.
-ROSE~\cite{miao2025rose}, built on the Wan2.1 model~\cite{wan2025wan}, utilizes a diffusion transformer and synthetic paired data to remove objects together with their associated side effects.

-Despite the development of video inpainting, state-of-the-art models still struggle to completely remove the target object along with its induced effects.
-In this paper, we address this problem by introducing external and internal understanding guidance.
+ROSE~\cite{miao2025rose}, built on Wan2.1~\cite{wan2025wan}, introduces an auxiliary difference-mask predictor to explicitly localize regions modified by object removal.
+EffectErase~\cite{fu2026effecterase} introduces effect-aware video object removal by jointly learning removal and insertion.